jonasbkarlsson/ev_smart_charging/README.md

 - Configuraton of the latest time tomorrow for the charging to be completed.
 - Optional setting of minimum SOC level that should be reached each night indepently of the electrity price.
 - Optional setting to only charge when the electricty price is lower than a specified level (will be ignored if needed by the minimum SOC setting).
 - Automatically detects and connects to the integrations [Volkswagen We Connect ID](https://github.com/mitch-dc/volkswagen_we_connect_id) and [OCPP](https://github.com/lbbrhzn/ocpp).
-Connnections to other integrations can be configured manually.
+Connnections to other EV and charger integrations can be configured manually.

 ## Installation